raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Header {#header}

+In an unacknowledged request message the MESSAGE ID field MUST be set to zero.
-In a request the MESSAGE ID field MUST be set to a unique value, that the initiator is not currently using for any other active operation on this connection.
+In an acknowledged request message the MESSAGE ID field MUST be set to a unique nonzero value, that the initiator is not currently using for any other active operation on this connection.
-For the purposes here, a MESSAGE ID is in use in this DSO Session if the initiator has used it in a request for which it has not yet received a response, or if the client has used it to setup state that it has not yet deleted.
-For example, state could be a subscription {{?I-D.ietf-dnssd-push}}.
+For the purposes here, a MESSAGE ID is in use in this DSO Session if the initiator has used it in a request for which it is still awaiting a response, or if the client has used it to setup state that it has not yet deleted.
+For example, state could be a Push Notification subscription {{?I-D.ietf-dnssd-push}}
+or a Discovery Relay interface subscription {{?I-D.sctl-dnssd-mdns-relay}}.

-In a response the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the request being responded to.
+In a response message the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the acknowledged request message being responded to.

 In a request the DNS Header QR bit MUST be zero (QR=0).
 If the QR bit is not zero the message is not a request.